 Red Sand Beach (Kaihalulu Beach)

-The next is that this is a clothing-optional beach.
-Accordingly, do not be surprised to find other visitors enjoying their day in the buff.
+The next thing to know is that this is a clothing-optional beach.
+Do not be surprised to find other visitors enjoying their day in their birthday suits.

 There are several points of interest in ʻOheʻo Gulch worth visiting, but the sacred pools were our favorite.
 These beautiful tubs make for fantastic swimming holes and are beautiful to photograph.

-Additionally, there is a bamboo forest and numerous waterfalls you can hike to from here.
-During our visit, however, most of the falls were dried up and not worth the time we spent trying to reach them.
+Additionally, there is a bamboo forest along the Pipiwai Trail and numerous waterfalls you can hike to from here.
+Unfortunately, most of the falls were dried up during our February visit.